melshiD/call-me-back/README_DRAFT.md

 ### The Persona Designer (Admin Tool)

 Beyond the user-facing app, we built a comprehensive admin tool for designing and debugging personas.
-This is where the prompt engineering happens.
+From this panel, site admins can quickly modify aspects of a persona.
+An admin can engineer new core persona prompts, edit the contents of a persona's "User Knowledge" store, and set the standard call configurations as well as additional "AI parameteres".

+Once the site admin has a configuration they want to test, they can call the persona through Twilio (as all user call are handled) or through a separate web audio pipeline.

 ![Persona Designer Dashboard](eval_images/persona_designer.png)
 *The Persona Designer showing Alex's configuration: core prompt editor, live "Compiled Final Prompt" preview, and 43 extracted user facts*